grafana/alloy/docs/sources/get-started/modules.md

 ## Security

-Since modules can load an arbitrary configuration from a potentially remote source, it is important to carefully consider the security of your solution.
+Since modules can load an arbitrary configuration from a potentially remote source, it's important to carefully consider the security of your solution.
-The best practice is to ensure that Alloy configuration cannot be changed by attackers.
-This includes Alloy's main configuration files as well as modules fetched from remote locations such as Git repositories or HTTP servers.
+The best practice is to ensure that the {{< param "PRODUCT_NAME" >}} configuration can't be changed by attackers.
+This includes the main {{< param "PRODUCT_NAME" >}} configuration files as well as modules fetched from remote locations such as Git repositories or HTTP servers.

 [custom components]: ../custom_components/
 [run]: ../../reference/cli/run/